NaoCraftLab/foggypalegarden/README.md

                   "max": 0.0
                 },

-                // (optional) list of difficulty levels where this binding is applied "difficultyIn": [""],
+                // (optional) list of difficulty levels where this binding is applied ("PEACEFUL", "EASY", "NORMAL", "HARD") "difficultyIn": [""],

-                // (optional) list of weather conditions where this binding is applied "weatherIn": [""],
+                // (optional) list of weather conditions where this binding is applied ("CLEAR", "RAIN", "THUNDER") "weatherIn": [""],

                 // (optional) time range during which this binding is applied (start can be greater than end)